Simulation of a Heterogeneous Quantum Network: Physical Layer Device Models

 \subsection{Time-bin Bell-state Measurement (BSM) Node}

 A time-bin BSM node interferes two incoming time-bin-encoded photons from remote quantum nodes and projects their associated matter qubits into an entangled state.
-We assume the BSM node can distinguish both $\psi^+$ and $\psi^-$ states, which requires a 50:50 beam splitter, an unbalanced Mach-Zehnder interferometer (shown as $E/L$ in Figure~\ref{fig:qfc-bsm}(b)) that overlaps the early and late components, and time-resolved single photon detectors.
-In the ideal case without noise photons and detector dark counts, an early-late clicking across two detectors identifies $\psi^-$, while an early-late clicking at the same detector identifies $\psi^+$.
+This requires a 50:50 beam splitter, an unbalanced Mach-Zehnder interferometer (shown as $E/L$ in Figure~\ref{fig:qfc-bsm}(b)) that overlaps the early and late components, and time-resolved single photon detectors.
+In the ideal case (without noise photons and detector dark counts) one click in the early time-bin and one in the late time-bin heralds the $\psi^+$ state between the matter qubits.

 A BSM node has \textbf{3 parameters}: detector efficiency ($85\%$), detector detection rate ($25*10^6 ~Hz$), and dark count rate ($11$ Hz).
-Detector efficiency is the probability a photon is successfully detected at the detector; detection rate is the maximum photon detection rate, one over detection rate is the detection window ($40ns$); and the dark count rate is the frequency a detector incurs a false detection when no actual photons are present.
+Detector efficiency is the probability a photon is successfully detected; detection rate is the maximum photon detection rate, one over detection rate is the detection window ($40ns$); and the dark count rate is the frequency a detector incurs a false detection when no actual photons are present.